In this article, we will explain what is Spring Boot.

 spring-boot-starter-actuator in pom, enables the actuator feature.

-Spring boot actuator provides several ready to use REST endpoints to fetch the metrics of a running application.
+The Spring boot actuator provides several ready-to-use REST endpoints to fetch the metrics of a running application.
 You can add your own endpoints as well.
-Each individual endpoints can be enabled or disabled.
+Each individual endpoint can be enabled or disabled.
 Endpoints can be served via either HTTP or JMX.

 Some of the actuator endpoints are listed below,